jnavarro7/lora-atmega32u4-dev-board/README.md

 # lora-atmega32u4-dev-board
- LoRa developent board based on Microchips RN2903 and MCU atmega32u4
+ LoRa developent board based on the Microchip RN2903 LoRaWAN module and Atmel MCU atmega32u4

+Designed in 2016 but just open sourcing it in 2022 as I found the board and decided to do it.

+*Documentation in progress.

 ![Board](/pictures/board.jpg)

+## Sensors

+The board has 2 sensors.
+Bosch BME280
+Vishay VEML7700

+## Battery charger

+Circutit based on Microchip MCP73831SOT23-5

 ## License